-What is Breast Augmentation?
+What Is Breast Augmentation?

-Breast enlargement involves the placement of an implant under the breast to enhance the size and shape of the breast.
+Breast enlargement involves the placement of an implant under the breast to enhance the size and shape.
 Incisions are usually placed under the breast at the crease but can be placed around the areola or in the armpit.
 Implants can be placed under the breast gland (known as subglandular placement), or behind the muscle.
-Where the implant is part covered by muscle and part under the gland it is referred to as a dual plane breast augmentation.
-A consultation regarding the risks and limitations of surgery will help you to choose a procedure that will meet with your expectations.
+The implant is partly covered by muscle and part under the gland; it is referred to as a dual plane breast augmentation.
+A consultation in Manchester regarding the risks and limitations of breast augmentation surgery will help you to choose a procedure that will meet your expectations.

 Are Silicone Implants Safe?

-Risks and Complications
+Risks And Complications

+Although all implants can rotate within the pocket anatomical implants when they rotate can cause a change in shape.
+Often this is self-limiting but if this was to become troublesome it may be necessary to have breast augmentation revision surgery.
+This is uncommon.
 You may, especially if you are thin, be able to feel the edges of the implants.
 This is an inevitable consequence of the operation and will not improve with time.
 Over time ripples or folds may be palpable especially in certain positions.